ProShares - Ultra S&P500 (SSO) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-ProShares - Ultra S&P500 (SSO) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $7.37B, listed on AMEX, carrying a beta of 2.04 to the broader market.
-ProShares Ultra S&P500 seeks daily investment results, before fees and expenses, that correspond to two times (2x) the daily performance of the S&P 500. public since 2006-06-21.
+ProShares - Ultra S&P500 (SSO) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $6.72B, listed on AMEX, carrying a beta of 2.04 to the broader market.
+The ProShares Ultra S&P500 is designed to provide daily returns, before accounting for any fees or expenses, that are double the daily performance of the S&P 500 index. public since 2006-06-21.

 - Spot Price